Happy Hollow Farm

 - Please see the additional comments below the pictures.

-Our items are designed, crafted and built in east Tennessee, USA.
+Our items are designed, crafted and built in east Tennessee, USA, hand built by two artisans.

 - Current trends are towards smaller, lighter and more portable carry items, like wallets, bags, briefcases and others.
 Made from some of the best quality leather on the planet and large enough to carry multiple cards, currency and some small papers.